LLNL/camp/docs/sphinx/user_guide/feature/resource.rst

 In addition to the Host, Camp provides a resource for several device backends:

 * CUDA
-* Hip
+* HIP
 * OpenMP Target
-* Sycl
+* SYCL

 Generic vs. Specific Camp Resources
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Camp has two different types of Resources: generic (aka. type-erased) and specific (aka. typed).
+Camp has two different types of Resources: generic (aka. type-erased) and concrete (aka. typed).
 The generic (type-erased) resources work by holding a shared pointer to the base implementation of a resource
-with virtual methods that call the same methods on the specific (typed) resource.
+with virtual methods that call the same methods on the concrete (typed) resource.

 A specific resource is created with: